(Windows) Agents and Deployment server

 this is made we will come back here later

-Creating a application or adding one through splunkbase
+Creating a application or adding one through Splunkbase

 Adding forwarders to the server class